 When it comes to seeing wildlife from all around the world, you don’t have to go overseas.
-There are a number of safari parks, also known as conservation zones or wild animal parks, spread across America for you to enjoy.
+There are many safari parks, also known as conservation zones or wild animal parks, spread across America for you to enjoy.
 Yet, not all of these parks stand on equal footing.

-Below are the 10 best wildlife safaris in the USA that have everything you need, like car rides, walkable areas, and kid-friendly activities:
+Below are the 10 best wildlife safaris in the USA that have everything you need, like car rides, walkable areas, and kid-friendly activities.

 Found in the heart of California’s wine country, this AZA-accredited safari is nicknamed the “Sonoma Serengeti.”
 Safari West has a 3-hour ride for you and your family to enjoy.
 Optionally, there is a walking tour that takes you around the 400-acre preserve.

 Address: 3115 Porter Creek Rd, Santa Rosa, CA 95404

 Since 1967, the park has seen millions of visitors and has grown to house more than 1,000 animals between seven sections.
 Meet rhinoceroses and giraffes at Hwange National Park or seek out lions lounging at Gorongosa Reserve, to name a few.

 Address: 2003 Lion Country Safari Rd, Loxahatchee, FL 33470

 The Pine Mountain Wild Animal Safari has another sister park and is home to dozens of animals from across the globe.
 The 250-acre safari zone features 120 species, to be exact, ranging from birds, lemurs, wolves, lizards, and wallabies.

 Address: 1300 Oak Grove Rd, Pine Mountain, GA 31822

-At Custer State Park Resort in SD, you can hop into an extra large, open air Jeep and go off-roading on the Buffalo Safari Jeep Tour.
+At Custer State Park Resort in SD, you can hop into an extra-large, open air Jeep and go off-roading on the Buffalo Safari Jeep Tour.
 As the Jeep travels along the roadways through rolling hills and vast stretches of green, you can watch elk, pronghorns, and buffalo grazing in a natural habitat.
 The educated guide will also tell you all about the history of the land, about the wildlife, and much more.
 Highly educational and highly recommend.

 Aside from a petting zoo and walkable area, you can even have a picnic.
 This is a must-see destination if you’re in Virginia, especially if you love having animals come up to your car to nibble on the park-approved feed from the palm of your hand.

 The Natural Bridge Wildlife Ranch in San Antonio, Texas is a wonderful entertainment attraction that is also highly educational.
 You can walk over 450-acres of pastoral landscapes, such as hillsides, oak tree groves, and babbling brooks.

 Address: 26515 Natural Bridge Caverns Rd, San Antonio, TX 78266

 At the African Safari Wildlife Park in Port Clinton, Ohio, you can grab a handful of approved feed and start off a wild adventure.
-The park teems with herbs of Bactrian camels, bison, zebras, alpaca and other four-legged creatures that come up to the vehicle for a snack or two.
+The park teems with herds of Bactrian camels, bison, zebras, alpaca, and other four-legged creatures that come up to the vehicle for a snack or two.
 Other unique features of this safari park include activities like riding camels, feeding kangaroo, or watching the pig races.

 Address: 267 S Lightner Rd, Port Clinton, OH 43452

 It contains over 300 species of wildlife from six continents.
 You can view the safari on a guided tour bus, hot air balloon, zip line, or by tram.
 Aside from cranes, cheetahs, and more, this safari happens to house one of California’s incredibly rare condors.